Welcome to Year 2

 Year 2 at Greenacres is called Willow Tree Class, and we are taught by Miss Biring-Rai.

-Our learning is thematic, meaning each term we focus on one theme through our reading, writing and wider curriculum.
+Our learning is interconnected, if appropriate, meaning each term we interconnect some subjects to support reading, writing and the wider curriculum.
 By learning in this way, we deepen our understanding, become critical thinkers, and develop both knowledge and skills in key areas.
+Learning is subject specific.
+If interconnections are not appropriate, subjects are taught discretely.

 - Who Lives Here?